- Duration: 18 months

 The MSc Physiotherapy programme is modular, and students must complete 120 credits in the taught component of the programme and a further 60 credits in the dissertation component.
 60 credits are core modules and must be undertaken, and 60 credits are optional.
 Taught modules are arranged in block format and run throughout the semester.

-In Year One you will complete three core modules (60 credits) and two optional modules (60 credits) which equates to 120 credits in the taught component of the programme:
+In Year One you will complete 60 credits and two optional modules (60 credits) which equates to 120 credits in the taught component of the programme:

 |Module title||Module code||Credits|